-EXG=Exchange Rate
+EXG stands for Exchange Rate

-3.3 Source of Data
+3.3 Data Source

 The data source process involves a variety of activities, beginning with the search person in libraries extracting information from the volumes of materials available as regards the research work.
 This study utilized annual time series data for the period 1986-2020 obtained from the statistical bulletin of the Central Bank of Nigeria (CBN).